 Here’s the dessert with Cool Whip and a little cinnamon sprinkled over top.
 You can see the peaches peeking out from the dessert.

+To serve: Cut cheesecake in squares.
+If desired, sprinkle with cinnamon or drizzle with caramel sauce.
 Prepare yourself for serious sugar high if you add caramel syrup too.

 Here’s the recipe.

 PEACHES AND CREAM CHEESECAKE